 On our way we bump into an old Cocoa Factory, and we’re already thrilled.

 A few more minutes and the excitement reaches higher notes: traditional wooden Dutch houses, barns, farmsteads with happy sheep playing around, green fields, and just as you follow the river, 6 working windmills are waiting to be discovered.

 Awwwhh …we’re climbing to the top like kids.
 Each one has its own story, almost all of them being brought from different regions of the Netherlands.

-The entrance to the park is free of charge, but you have to pay separately for the entry to each mill: 3-4 euros/person, or a little extra (2 euros) to climb to the top.
+- Price: the entrance to the park is free of charge, but you have to pay separately for the entry to each mill: 3-4 euros/person, or a little extra (2 euros) to climb to the top;

-Exploring the whole place could easily take 3-4 hours, especially if you make stops at the souvenir shops and demonstration workshops.
+- Time: exploring the whole place could easily take 3-4 hours, especially if you make stops at the souvenir shops and demonstration workshops;